jadgt/GROMACS-in-your-laptop/README.md

 To your bash/zsh file (.bashrc or .zshrc) so the shell will initialize GROMACS everytime you open a new terminal.

 ## Fix for Windows Users:
-Any Windows user that wants to install Linux packages has a savior called WSL that allows to install a Linux terminal in your favorite distribution.
+Any Windows user that wants to install Linux packages has a savior called WSL that allows to install a Linux terminal of your favorite distribution.
 To know more and install it: https://docs.microsoft.com/en-us/windows/wsl/install The instructions are pretty clear